 Best Overall: Wing Sung 601 ($18-22) - Classic vacumatic filler, Parker 51 homage with vintage charm

-Best Budget Piston: Wing Sung 3008 ($6-9) - Cheapest piston filler in existence, learn mechanisms affordably
+Best Budget Piston: Wing Sung 3008 - inexpensive piston filler, learn mechanisms affordably

 Best Heritage: Hero 616 ($2-5) - Experience Parker 51 aesthetic and Chinese pen history